Deciding on Your Benefits

 When you are traveling or your dependent is a student attending college outside of the plan's service area, you may still receive in-network benefits for medical services if you use a provider in the designated network from Medica.
 To be eligible for this travel program benefit, your permanent residence must be within the plan's service area.

-The University offers optional coverage for disability and life insurance for you, and in some cases, for your dependents.
+The University offers optional coverage for disability for you and life insurance for you, and your dependents.
 You also have the opportunity to save more for your retirement with one or both of the voluntary retirement plans.
 This is a brief overview of the options.
 For full details, visit the Benefits page.

 Voluntary Retirement Accounts